Sz-Tim/isRev/ms/msDraft.md

 The log number of species increases quite predictably with the log number of genera (*R^2^* mean: 0.96), lending further evidence that ant richness patterns are similar at the species and genus scales.

 ### Subfamily richness
-The richness pattern of ant subfamilies along each gradient is coarsely similar to the species and genus richness patterns, though the patterns are less distinct due to the smaller number of subfamilies.
+The richness pattern of ant subfamilies along each gradient is coarsely similar to the species and genus richness patterns, though less distinct due to the smaller number of subfamilies.
 The distribution of subfamily richness patterns is not significantly different from that of the species richness patterns (Fig.4, black and white bars; Fisher's Exact Tests: *n~species~*=20, *n~subfamily~*=16, *P*=0.10; *n~species~*=16, *n~subfamily~*=16, *P*=0.20) nor from that of the genus richness patterns (Fig. 4, gray and white bars; Fisher's Exact Test: *n*=16, *P*=0.84).
 As at the species and genus levels, the distribution of subfamily richness patterns does not vary significantly between tropical and temperate gradients (Fisher's Exact Test: *n*=16, *P*=0.28).
 The log number of subfamilies does predict the log number of species, though less reliably than does the number of genera (*R^2^* mean: 0.79).